COLOR GIRL 114

-Yes, its true there a lot of people applying for the same jobs but don’t get discouraged.
+Yes, it’s true there a lot of people applying for the same jobs but don’t get discouraged.
 There is space for all of us to succeed in some way, shape, or form.
 You will catch your big break sooner or later.
-Patience and experience is everything.
+Patience and experience are everything.

-Some friends you can literally count on one hand the amount of times you’ve seen them in a year.
+Some friends you can literally count on one hand the number of times you’ve seen them in a year.

 Because realistically all people in New York are “extremely busy”.
 We really only see each other for birthdays and random nights out.
 No shade though, we just all get it.

 New Yorkers are not mean people, they just hate tourist.
 Get over yourself.

 Let’s be honest.
 New Yorkers are on the move and they move quickly.
 They don’t have time for tourist abrupt stops in the middle of sidewalks to take pictures.
 It’s just way too many of them.
 Besides they walk around with those huge maps as if they don’t have iPhones and still manage to ask us where to go.
 Don’t take it personally.

 The real fashion inspirations come from the streets not magazines.